megaport/terraform-provider-megaport/terraform-mcp-server.md

 **Prompt:**

 > "Using the Terraform MCP Server, look up the `megaport_mve` resource from the `megaport/megaport` provider in the Terraform Registry.
-Generate a Terraform configuration for an Aruba MVE named 'agentic-mve' located in 'CoreSite SV1 - San Jose'.
+Generate a Terraform configuration for an Aruba MVE named 'agentic-mve' located in 'NextDC B1'.
 It must include a `data` source for `megaport_mve_images` to find the latest 'Aruba' image.
 The main resource block must contain a properly structured `vendor_config` block that includes a `product_size` of 'small', the `vendor` set to 'aruba', placeholders for `account_name` and `account_key`, and the `image_id` referencing the ID from the image data source."

 ### 4. Virtual Cross Connect (VXC)